 - A new pop up window Edit Series will appear on the front.
 Under Series name, select Start Date (cell B1).
 Under Series values, select a range of data from the Start Date column (Column B, B2:B11).
 Click OK.

-- Now add Duration as a Series name and Duration values as Series values by clicking Add button one more time same as an above step.
+- Now add Duration as a Series name and Duration values as Series values by clicking Add button one more time, same as the above step.

 - Now, click Edit under Horizontal (Category) Axis Labels.
-It will open up a new pop up window Axis Labels.
+It will open up a new pop-up window, Axis Labels.
 Select Task Name Range of cells from cell A2 to A11 under Axis label range and click OK.
-It will add Project 1 to Project 10 as label (name) to every stack.
+It will add Project 1 to Project 10 as a label (name) to every stack.

 Now, there are these blue bars which are nothing but the start date bars.
 We don’t want those in our timeline graph.
 Therefore, we need to remove those.

 - Select blue bars and right-click on those to select Format Data Series.

 - Under Format Data Series, select No Fill under Fill section and No Line under Border section to make the blue bars invisible.

 - Change the Minimum bound of this graph using the Format Axis pane to remove the white space at the start of the graph.
 Ideally, you can put the minimum bound as equals to the value of the first date in the Start Date column.

 - Now, remove spaces within each timeline to make it look nicer.
 Under SERIES OPTIONS in Format Data Series, set Series Overlap to 100% and Gap Width as 10% for Plot Series.